negjafari/IOTA-implementation/README.md

 ### Implementation Details

-For detailed implementation insights and code walkthrough, refer to the 'IOTA Consensus Algorithm Implementation' document stored in this repository.
+For detailed implementation insights and code walkthrough, refer to the `IOTA Consensus Algorithm Implementation` document stored in this repository.